MuizMahdi/Algorthims-Notebook/topics/arraysandhashing/patterns/prefixsum/README.md

 # Prefix Sum Algorithm
-The prefix sum algorithm, also known as the cumulative sum or prefix sum, is a technique used to efficiently compute the cumulative sum of elements in an array, where each element in the resulting array is the sum of all elements in the original array up to a certain position.
+The prefix sum algorithm, also known as the cumulative sum or prefix sum, is a technique used to efficiently compute the cumulative sum (or product or division or whatever) of elements in an array, where each element in the resulting array is the sum of all elements in the original array up to a certain position.
 The prefix sum array allows for quick retrieval of cumulative sums for various sub-arrays.

+**So basically, cumulative operations for elements in an array.**

 Also Used when we're doing some calculation on an array, where we want to save computation or memory by storing the computation for the previous indexes in a prefix array.
 Sort of like building a hashmap which returns the result